When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Pedal assist is done through a standard cadence pedal sensor – these are generally very reliable plus they’re cheap and easy to replace if they ever go wrong.

-The Eglide M1 has a 36v 7.5Ah battery and the M1 Plus a 36v 12.5Ah battery.
+The Eglide M1 has a 36v 7.5Ah battery and the M1 Plus has a 36v 12.5Ah battery.
 I would be inclined to go for the more powerful battery as this will give the rider a higher potential range.
 The battery looks like a standard Hailong case type, which is very common and easy to replace or upgrade in future.
 You can usually buy these batteries off eBay or Amazon for around £150-£200.

 The range figures quoted in the specification table below are a rough guide and probably a bit optimistic for the average rider.
 In my experience a 36v 7.5Ah battery usually gives a range of around 20-30 miles with a 12.5Ah battery around 35-40 miles.
-This will be very dependent on rider weight and the amount of assist used.
+This will be very dependent on rider weight and the amount of assistance used.
 I reckon you could probably squeeze 50 or 60 miles out of the 12.5Ah version but you’d need to be very frugal with the e-assist.

 A standard steel triple chainset with 42/34/24 gearing and 7-speed 14-28 freewheel will give most riders all the gears they need.
 Changing gear is done through Shimano 3 x 7 trigger shifters although I’m unfamiliar with the brand of front and rear derailleur.
 I’ll be able to report on the shifting quality once I do a full review.

 Other features are front coil spring suspension which will be fine for light off-road riding and canal towpaths.
 There’s a front headlight, kickstand and mudguards.